Parneet22Singh/-Amazon-Review-Analyzer-AI-vs-Human-Detection-/README.md

 ## Features

 - **Web Scraping:** Uses Selenium to scrape multiple pages of Amazon product reviews automatically.
-- **AI vs Human Detection:** A Logistic Regression model trained to classify reviews as AI-generated or human-written.
+- **AI vs Human Detection:** A Logistic Regression model trained on a labeled dataset to classify reviews as AI-generated or human-written.
 - **Sentiment Analysis:** Calculates sentiment polarity for each review to assess overall positivity or negativity.
 - **Summary Report:** Displays counts and percentages of AI vs human reviews, average sentiment score.
 - **Purchase Suggestion:** Provides user-friendly advice based on AI presence and sentiment analysis.